 If you’re not convinced about using cashew based vegan sauce instead of mayo, I promise even non-nut lovers will like it.
-As I mentioned in another post, Tim is not a fan of nuts.
-He said and I quote “if there are nuts in this meal, I don’t want to know about it”.

 So when I slip nuts into meals, I make sure that the nuts are nice and hidden.
 The cashew sauce really and truly is a great mayo replacement.

 To make the vegan mayo, you need to:

 - Soak cashews for a couple hours or overnight